marshallshen/security_architecture_and_engineering/README.md

 * What are the basic mechanisms you can use to secure a system?
 * What are the properties of these mechanisms?
 * What is the assurance associated with them?

+### Security Architecture
+* How to put the pieces together
+* How to spot the risky parts
+* How to evaluate an architecture